 What Does a Perfect Bug Report Look Like in ClickUp?

 There are several elements that make up the perfect bug report, and there is nothing you should leave out if you want your developers to resolve it efficiently. 😅

 Let’s take a look at the “perfect bug report template” list below.
 Download the template here.

 Title and description

-Keep it brief, to the point, and always use the terms you agreed on internally.
+Keep it brief and to the point.
+Always use the terms you agreed on internally.

 Does your team always use “cart?”
 Don’t use “basket” in your bug report!

 A picture is worth a thousand words.
 Although it might not be enough, a screenshot or a video will help your developers understand the problem better and faster.

 Make it easy for your developers to spot the problem by including the URL of the page where you found the bug.